RILAB/historical_genomics/README.md

 ## Pedigree Files

-#### Ames_pedigrees352014.numbers
+**Ames.csv**
 All of Howie's data.
-This includes the "Jeff_Inbred_pedigree-Howie2.xlsx" datafile as well, and may include some duplicates.
+This includes the "Jeff_Inbred_pedigree-Howie2.xlsx" datafile and "Ames_pedigrees352014" as well, and may include some duplicates.

-#### Crop Sci Schaefer and Bernardo Suppl Table.numbers
+**Minn.csv**
-Pedigree data from Minnesota inbreds, thanks to Rex Bernardo
+Pedigree data from Minnesota inbreds, thanks to Rex Bernardo, from Chris Schaefer PhD thesis, original file is Crop Sci Schaefer and Bernardo Suppl Table.xls

-#### CMLs-Information 1-539.CZ.20140312-2.xls
+**CML.csv**
-Pedigree data for CIMMYT CML lines
+Pedigree data for CIMMYT CML lines.
+Original excel is CMLs-Information 1-539.CZ.20140312-2.xls

+**ames_10neighbors.csv**
+10 closest neighbors based on IBS for Ames panel.
+Can use to cross-reference against pedigree.
+Data from [Romay 2013](http://genomebiology.com/2013/14/6/R55/)

 ## Genotype Data